 Read our ExpressVPN review.

-As one of the longest-running, best-known VPN services, CyberGhost is another solid choice.
-It's headquartered in Romania, which is outside the 14-eyes group of countries that share intelligence.
+As one of the longest-running, best-known VPN services, CyberGhost is another top choice for the iPhone - and other devices.
+The service is headquartered in Romania, which is outside the 14-eyes group of countries that share intelligence.

 One of the great things about CyberGhost is its ease of use.
-It's particularly good for unblocking videos (it supports 35 streaming services at the time of writing) and offers great connection speeds.
+It's particularly good for unblocking video streaming services (though it wouldn't let us watch BBC iPlayer or ITV Hub when we tried) and offers great connection speeds.

-There are more than 6,500 servers available to connect to over 90 different countries.
+There are more than 6,700 servers available to connect to 88 different countries, as of July 2021.

 Read our CyberGhost review.